Make a Pilgrimage to West and South-West Kintyre

 Old Parish Church of Killean

-Dedicated to Saint John, the parish church of Killean first came on record in 1222 AD, when Rodrick, son of Reginald, Lord of Kintyre, made a grant of certain lands for the service of a church in the name of the saint.
-In 1243, the church was granted by King Alexander 11 to the Bishop of Argyll, and remained so until the Reformation, but continued as a place of worship under the new Protestant Faith.
+Dedicated to Saint John, the parish church of Killean first came on record in 1222 AD, when Rodrick, son of Reginald, Lord of Kintyre, made a grant of certain lands for the service of a church in the saint's name.
+In 1243, King Alexander 11 granted the church to the Bishop of Argyll, and it remained so until the Reformation, but it continued as a place of worship under the new Protestant Faith.

-The ruins of the church house a collection of West Highland Grave slabs, the same depicting images of the warrior classes from the same era.
-It also houses other ancient funerary items from the early Christian era and Carved Medieval Stones.
+The church ruins house a collection of West Highland Grave slabs, depicting images of the warrior classes from the same era.
+They also house other ancient funerary items from the early Christian era and Carved Medieval Stones.

 Beacharr Standing Stone

-Killean Church stands within its own graveyard on the West side of the Campbeltown to Tarbert Road about 1.5 kilometres South of Tayinloan.
-In recent times the ruins have been consolidated by a local Trust and are in a good state of preservation.
+Killean Church stands within its own graveyard on the West side of the Campbeltown to Tarbert Road, about 1.5 kilometres South of Tayinloan.
+In recent times, a local Trust has consolidated the ruins, which are in a good state of preservation.

 Old Parish Church of Kilkenzie and Priest’s Well